 The expression

-means that the sum of the output (what comes out of the function when we run it on a and b) is equal to the sum of the inputs (the a and b that we start out with).
+means that the sum of the output (what comes out of the function when we run it on and b) is equal to the sum of the inputs (the and that we start out with).

 If both inputs are even (e.g., a = 2 and b = 4), the function will subtract 1 from each input: